Curved Koszul duality of algebras over unital versions of binary operads: Introduction

-Koszul duality of quadratic operads works roughly as follows.
-Given an augmented quadratic operad $\PP$, there is a Koszul dual cooperad $\PP^{\ashk}$.
-If $\PP$ satisfies the condition of ``being Koszul'', then the operadic cobar construction of $\PP^{\ashk}$ is a quasi-free resolution of the operad $\PP$.
-In this sense, operadic Koszul duality provides a tool to produce resolutions of augmented quadratic operads.
-This is useful when dealing with the homotopy category of algebras over a given operad, which can then be studied as the category of algebras over the Koszul resolution of the operad in question.
-For example, studying associative algebras up to homotopy is equivalent to studying $A_{\infty}$-algebras and $A_{\infty}$-morphisms up to homotopy, and this latter category possesses some interesting properties (e.g.\ weak equivalences are homotopy equivalences).

-Operadic Koszul duality was then generalized to several different settings (see the quick tour in Section~\ref{sec:kosz-dual-oper}).
-Two of them will interest us.
-The first, due to Hirsh--Millès~\cite{HirshMilles2012}, is curved Koszul duality applied to (pr)operads with quadratic-linear-constant relations (by analogy with curved Koszul duality for associative algebras~\cite{Positselskiui1993,PolishchukPositselski2005}).
-The other, due to Millès~\cite{Milles2012}, is Koszul duality for monogenic algebras over quadratic operads, a generalization of quadratic algebras over binary operads.
+Operadic Koszul duality was then generalized to several different settings (see Section~\ref{sec:kosz-dual-oper}) and two of them will interest us.
+The first, due to Hirsh--Millès~\cite{HirshMilles2012}, is curved Koszul duality applied to (pr)operads with quadratic-linear-constant relations, by analogy with curved Koszul duality for associative algebras~\cite{Positselskiui1993,PolishchukPositselski2005}.
+The other, due to Millès~\cite{Milles2012}, is Koszul duality for ``monogenic algebras'' over quadratic operads, a generalization of quadratic algebras over binary operads.
+(Note that despite the name, the monogenic algebras defined in~\cite{Milles2012} are not generated by a single element but are rather special kinds of presentations, see Section~\ref{sec:kosz-dual-quadr}.)

+Our aim will be to combine, in some sense, the approaches of Millès~\cite{Milles2012} and Hirsh--Millès~\cite{HirshMilles2012} to develop a curved Koszul duality theory for algebras with quadratic-linear-constant relations over unital versions of binary quadratic operads.
+The general philosophy is that, since operads are monoids in the category of symmetric sequences, the results of Hirsh--Millès~\cite{HirshMilles2012} are results about the unital associative (colored) operad, which is itself an operad with QLC relations.
+With this point of view, we reuse the ideas of Millès~\cite{Milles2012} to define curved Koszul duality for algebras over any operad.

+Let us now state our theorem.
+We will work over unital versions of quadratic operads that will be made precise in Definition~\ref{def:unital-version}, and our algebras will have quadratic-linear-constant presentations as seen in Definition~\ref{def:alg-qlc}.
+The Koszul dual $A^{\ashk}$ of such an algebra $A$ will be defined in Section~\ref{sec:kosz-dual-coalg}, and it will use the quadratic reduction $qA$ of Definition~\ref{def:quad-red}.